canalplus/rx-player/doc/api/metaplaylist.md

   - Digital right management is also much more flexible than with a DASH MPD.
     For example, different license servers for different contents could be integrated.
+This is still a work-in-progress.

   - the specification is simple, allow no interpretation and is strict on what is permitted.
-This should please client-side developpers!

   - All its features have been tested on web applications, meaning that you have the guarantee everything will work on any browser, even IE11.